2022 Third Quarter Issues/Programs List Advisory for Broadcast Stations

 - The listing of “most significant programming treatment” should demonstrate a wide variety in terms of format, duration (long-form and short-form programming), source (locally produced is presumptively the best), time of day (times of day when the programming is likely to be effective), and days of the week.
 Stations should not overlook syndicated and network programming as ways to address issues.

 - Stations should prepare each Quarterly List in time for it to be placed in their Public Inspection File on or before the due date.
 If the deadline is not met, stations should give the true date when the document was placed in the Public Inspection File and explain its lateness.

 - Stations should show that their programming commitment covers all three months within each quarter.

 These are just some suggestions that can assist stations in meeting their obligations under the FCC’s rules.
 The requirement to list programs providing the most significant treatment of issues may persuade a station to review whether its programming truly and adequately educates the public about community concerns.

-Attached is a sample format for a “Quarterly Issues/Programs List” to assist stations in creating their own Quarterly List.
+Below is a sample format for a “Quarterly Issues/Programs List” to assist stations in creating their own Quarterly List.
 Please do not hesitate to contact the attorneys in the Communications Practice for specific advice on how to ensure your compliance efforts in this area are adequate.